 The next afternoon at lunchtime, the brothers waited anxiously to see which wife was carrying the basket of food.
 It was Rozafa, the wife of the youngest brother.
 He explained to her what the deal was, that she was to be sacrificed and buried in the wall of the castle so that they could finish building it, and she didn’t protest.

-Rozafa, who was predestined to be walled, was worried about her infant son, so she accepted being walled on condition that they must leave her right breast exposed so as to feed her newborn son, her right hand to caress him and her right foot to rock his cradle:
+Rozafa, who was predestined to be walled, was worried about her infant son, so she accepted being walled on condition that they must leave her right breast exposed to feed her newborn son, her right hand to caress him and her right foot to rock his cradle:

 When you wall me